 This technique for mac and cheese is truly a game-changer.
-Usually, you need to make a cheesy bechamel, cook the pasta separately, and then add everything together.
+Usually, you need to make a cheesy bechamel sauce, cook the pasta separately, and then add everything together.
 This way, all you have to do is add everything into one pot and stir.
 20 minutes max, and you’re done.

 The secret?
 Starch.
 As the pasta cooks, the starch releases into the cooking liquid, naturally thickening the sauce without having to add anything else.
 Starch is why you should always add a little pasta cooking water to your finished pasta dishes to thicken the sauce up and make it nice and glossy.
 And we’re using it to its full potential here.
 It also means fewer dishes which is always a win in my mind!

 ‘Nduja paste is the magic ingredient that takes this mac and cheese to another level.
-This funky, umami-packed spreadable salami from Calabria just delivers so much flavour.
+This funky, umami-packed spreadable salami from Calabria just delivers so much flavor.
 It’s spicy, meaty and truly delicious.
+I also LOVE using gochujang paste here – either works beautifully.

 Ingredients

-• ‘Nduja paste.
+- ‘Nduja paste.
 This is the real magical ingredient.
-‘Nduja is a spicy, spreadable salami from Calabria in Italy and it’s a flavour powerhouse.
-It’s becoming much more readily available – larger supermarkets are starting to stock it, or you can pick it up from Italian delis, or even Amazon.
+‘Nduja is a spicy, spreadable salami from Calabria in Italy and is a flavor powerhouse.
+It’s becoming much more readily available – larger grocery stores are starting to stock it, or you can pick it up from Italian delis, or even Amazon.
 It will either come in a jar on the shelf, or as a slab in the fridge section.
-If you can’t find it, you could use harissa paste, sriracha or finely chopped chorizo.
+If you can’t find it, use gochujang paste, harissa paste, sriracha or finely chopped chorizo.

-• Parsley and lemon.
+- Parsley and lemon.
 We’re going to make a quick, herby zesty gremolata (parsley, lemon zest and garlic) to top the mac and cheese with.
 This is a wonderful way to cut through the richness of the pasta, so I really recommend making it.
-You’ll just need flat-leaf parsley, the zest of 1 lemon and 1 crushed garlic clove.
-You could swap out the parsley for coriander or basil if you like.
+You could swap out the parsley for cilantro, scallions or basil if you like.

 How to make it